 4. Strategic and Leveraging Grants, will support research that addresses identified national needs.
 This will include an enhanced Targeted Calls for Research scheme and a dedicated funding stream for Clinical Trials and Cohort Studies.
 It also includes existing schemes such as Centres of Research Excellence, Development Grants, international collaborative schemes, and Partnerships for Better Health (Partnership Centres and Partnership Projects).

-Applications for funding under NHMRC’s new grant program will open in late 2018-early 2019 for peer review in 2019, and funding commencing in 2020.
+Applications for funding under NHMRC’s new grant program opened in late 2018-early 2019 for peer review in 2019, and funding commenced in 2020.

 Funding will continue to be provided based on rigorous peer review of applications to ensure transparency, probity and fairness.
-Assessment of Investigator Grants and Synergy Grants will primarily focus on track record (relative to opportunity and peer group), and assessment of Ideas Grants will primarily focus on the science, innovation and significance of the proposed research.
+Assessment of Investigator Grants will primarily focus on track record (relative to opportunity and peer group), Synergy Grants will focus on the effectiveness of the proposed diverse and multidisciplinary team to address a complex research question, and assessment of Ideas Grants will primarily focus on the science, innovation and significance of the proposed research.

 Frequently asked questions for Investigator, Synergy, Ideas and Clinical Trials and Cohort Studies Grant schemes are available on GrantConnect under each grant opportunity.